alicegherbison/alicegherbison.com/content/_index.md

 I build **accessible, responsive and friendly** interfaces that meet both **user and client needs**.

-I'm currently **open to front-end opportunities** (remote or Edinburgh-based) using React and Typescript.

-My most recent experience has been building [Vscene](https://vscene.net/en-gb/), a video conferencing web/desktop application for the education sector.
+My most recent experience is building [Vscene](https://vscene.net/en-gb/), a video conferencing web/desktop application for the education sector.

 I have a **MSc** in **human computer interaction** and an undergraduate degree in psychology.